frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 When we receive Jesus in Holy Communion, it's a very precious moment in our day or in our week, something we have to make a big fuss of, to prepare well for, to thank Jesus for.

 When we receive Him, Jesus is in us and we are with Him.
-It\'s like what Genesis says about the marriage of man and woman: "they are no longer two but they become one" (Gen. 2:24; Matt.
+It's like what Genesis says about the marriage of man and woman: "they are no longer two but they become one" (Gen. 2:24; Matt.
 19:6).

-It\'s the same when we receive Our Lord.
+It's the same when we receive Our Lord.
 We are no longer two but one: "He who eats my flesh...abides in me, and I in him" (John 6:56).

 In the Preface of the Eucharist---it's very good to watch the Prefaces every day, there are some very beautiful, rich words of the liturgy contained in the Preface---it says: "By his blood, which he poured out for us, we are washed clean."